-The Installation, Upgrade, and Update Procedures
+1 The Installation, Upgrade, and Update Procedures

 This chapter describes what happens during the installation, upgrade, and update procedures.
-It also tells you when you should do an installation, an upgrade, or an update and refers you to the appropriate documentation.
+It also tells when you should do an installation, upgrade, or an update and refers you to the appropriate documentation.

-Before you install or upgrade the VMS operating system, read this chapter.
+Before you install, upgrade, or update the VMS operating system, read this chapter.